AltusConsulting/sparkbot-appd-botkit/README.md

 * Navigate to _Alert & Respond_ -> _Actions_.
 * Select _Create_ to create a new action.
 * Select _HTTP Request_ -> _Make an HTTP Request_ and the press OK.
 * Assign a name to the request.
-It can be something like "Cisco Spark Bot"
+It can be something like "Webex Teams Bot"
 * From the _HTTP Request Template_ dropdown list select the template created in the previous step.

 ### 3. Create a __Policy__.